Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: First 3D MAD Simulations in GRMHD and Hybrid GRMHD+GRFFE

 To test our new method for hybrid GRMHD+GRFFE simulations on a real black hole accretion problem, we performed two 3D simulations of magnetically arrested (MAD; \citealt{Bisnovatyi1976, NarayanMAD}) accretion discs around black holes with dimensionless spin $a_*=0.5$.

 One simulation ("MHD") was performed with the standard GRMHD approach in \texttt{KORAL}, with a ceiling on the magnetization $\sigma_{\rm max}=50$ imposed in the normal observer frame \citep{McKinney2012}.
 The other simulation ("Hybrid") was performed with our new hybrid approach with a transition between GRMHD and GRFFE evolution at $\sigma_{\rm trans}=50$ and with transition width $w=0.1$.
 The setup of the other numerical floors and simulation parameters were otherwise identical in both simulations.
+In Appendix \ref{app:sigtranscompare}, we examine the effect of choosing higher and lower values of $\sigma_{\rm trans}$ in hybrid simulations with the same parameters.